Buchanan Civil War History Weekend Schedule of Events

 Breakfast is being served from 8:00am through 10:00am.
 General admission is $5 with all proceeds going towards ongoing maintenance of this historic Civil War Era structure.

 9:00 am Camp Church Services – Public Invited!
-Experience a period church service where a minister portrays a 19th century, back county circuit rider at the UDC Pavilion on the Town Park.
+Experience a period church service where Chaplain Scott Sturdivant portrays a 19th century, back county circuit rider.
+Service will be held at the UDC Pavilion on the Town Park.
 Experience a glimpse of the role of religion in the Civil War while witnessing a firsthand reenactment of troop services.

 Following Church Service – Bob Morgan – Witness the arrest of Sgt.
 Bob Morgan a confederate soldier at the UDC Pavilion on the Town Park.
 A soldier from southwest Virginia, Morgan fought under the command of General Jubal Early